adambard/learnxinyminutes-docs/python3.html.markdown

 # Let's just make a variable
 some_var = 5

 # Here is an if statement.
-Indentation is significant in python!
+Indentation is significant in Python!
+# Convention is to use four spaces, not tabs.
-# prints "some_var is smaller than 10"
+# This prints "some_var is smaller than 10"
 if some_var > 10:
     print("some_var is totally bigger than 10.")
 elif some_var < 10:    # This elif clause is optional.